Trenton, Georgia: Flag

 The city also flies one of the historic flags of the Confederate States of America, the Blood-Stained Banner, in the city park.

 Education

 The Dade County School District administers grades pre-school to grade twelve.
-It operates two elementary schools, a middle school, and a high school.
-The district has 167 full-time teachers and over 2,630 students.
+It operates two elementary schools, a middle school, and a high school, all of which are located within the city of Trenton except for Davis Elementary.